SreejithSanthosh/FTLEhub/docs/Tutorials/FTLECurvedSurface.md

 ```
 git clone  https://github.com/SreejithSanthosh/curvedSurfaceFTLE.git
 ```
 This will generate a directory called **curvedSurfaceFTLE**, which contains all the code.
 To check if all the necessary components are working, run `main.m` on MATLAB.
-This runs the deformation analysis on an example dataset of motion of cells on the pancreatic spheroids given in `./Data/staticMesh.mat` and presents the following result,
+This runs the deformation analysis on an synthetic example dataset given in `./Data/staticMesh.mat` and presents the following result,

 ![Result of FTLE Analaysis](../../Images/resultCodeMAIN.png)